Vlad412/Vlad412/readme.md

 Playing with python sometimes

-DRY, KISS and very YAGNI
+SOLID DRY, KISS and very YAGNI